AnshKGoyal/ML4A-gans-and-segmentation/README.md

 The application consists of a FastAPI backend for image processing and a Streamlit frontend for user interaction.

+**Note:** For Lunar Surface Segmentation i am using my previous [repo](https://github.com/AnshKGoyal/lunar-segmentation-app) as a reference

 ## Features

 - **Lunar Surface Segmentation**: Segments different features on lunar surface images.